Home » Moving to Germany

 Zu, nach, in oder ins??

 Nach is used to indicate going to a geographic place or points of the compass.
-Is used to say you’re going to a country or a city, for example, Ich fahre nach Südafrika (I’m going to South Africa.) or Ich fahre nach Stuttgart (I’m going to Stuttgart.)
+It is used to say you’re going to a country or a city, for example, Ich fahre nach Südafrika (I’m going to South Africa.) or Ich fahre nach Stuttgart (I’m going to Stuttgart.)
 It is always followed with the Dativ Kasus.

 Nach doesn’t work with countries that have an article like Switzerland – wir fahren in die Schweiz.
 (We are going to Switzerland.)